 XBRL enables straight-through-processing by electronically capturing standardized data directly from issuers when a corporate action is announced.
 This initiative builds on the work by the International Organization for Standardization (ISO), integrating XBRL tagging technology.
 Read the business case, written by The Depository Trust and Clearing Corporation (DTCC), SWIFT and XBRL US.

 In 2016, the XBRL US submitted a response to the SEC’s Concept Release on Transfer Agent Regulation which included a proposal that inline XBRL be adopted for corporate actions processing to improve efficiencies, reduce interpretation risks and reduce costs.
 Read the XBRL US Comment letter.
-Email us to get involved at email@example.com.
+Email email@example.com to get involved.

 Given the global nature of securities investing, XBRL International administers the activities of the Working Group to further define the taxonomy for corporate actions and engage stakeholders from around the world.